Catherine, Princess of Wales: Health and medical initiatives

-In her capacity as patron of Action on Addiction, Catherine has occasionally made visits to its centres, spending time with recovering addicts.
-In October 2012, she, alongside Action on Addiction, launched the M-PACT programme (Moving Parents and Children Together), one of the only UK programmes to focus specifically on the impact of drug addiction on families.
-In June 2021, Catherine was announced as patron of The Forward Trust after its merger with Action on Addiction.
-As patron, she launched a campaign titled "Taking Action on Addiction".
+As patron of Action on Addiction, Catherine has made visits to its centres, spending time with people in recovery.
+In October 2012, she helped launch the M‑PACT programme (Moving Parents and Children Together), one of the few UK initiatives addressing the impact of parental addiction on families.
+In June 2021, she became patron of The Forward Trust following its merger with Action on Addiction, and subsequently launched the "Taking Action on Addiction".

-In January 2018, locks of Catherine's hair were reportedly donated to the Little Princess Trust, a charity which made wigs for children diagnosed with cancer.
-In February that year, she became patron of the Royal College of Obstetricians and Gynaecologists.
-She also launched Nursing Now, a three-year worldwide campaign to raise awareness about the profile of nurses.
-She has written of her family ties with nursing; her grandmother, Valerie Middleton, and her great-grandmother, Olive Middleton, were both VAD nurses for the British Red Cross.
-During the COVID-19 pandemic, Catherine undertook many in-person and virtual engagements supporting National Health Service workers.
-She discreetly volunteered with the Royal Voluntary Service during the same period.
+In January 2018, locks of Catherine's hair were reportedly donated anonymously to the Little Princess Trust, which provides wigs for children with cancer.
+The following month, she became patron of the Royal College of Obstetricians and Gynaecologists.
+She also launched Nursing Now, a three-year global campaign to raise the profile of nursing.
+Catherine has written about her family's nursing heritage: her grandmother, Valerie Middleton, and great-grandmother, Olive Middleton, both served as VAD nurses with the British Red Cross.
+During the COVID-19 pandemic, she undertook numerous in-person and virtual engagements supporting National Health Service workers and discreetly volunteered with the Royal Voluntary Service.

-Catherine has worked extensively in children's palliative care alongside East Anglia's Children's Hospices.
-She has carried out engagements to raise awareness of Children's Hospice Week since 2013.
-In January 2025, she was announced as joint royal patron of the Royal Marsden Hospital alongside Prince William, who has been its president since 2007.
-Later that month, Catherine was also announced as patron of Tŷ Hafan, a children's hospice centre in Wales.
+Catherine has worked extensively in children's palliative care through her patronage of East Anglia's Children's Hospices.
+She has supported Children's Hospice Week annually since 2013.
+In January 2025, she was announced as joint royal patron of the Royal Marsden Hospital alongside William, who has been its president since 2007.
+Later that month, she became patron of Tŷ Hafan, a children's hospice in Wales.

+In June 2026, Catherine undertook the Three Peaks Challenge in support of the Royal Marsden Cancer Charity, with the funds raised helping to build the new specialist Centre for Holistic Wellbeing and Recovery.
+She subsequently made a personal donation to Molly Ollys Wishes, a charity that helps fulfill the wishes of children with life-threatening illnesses, supporting a fundraiser by an 11-year-old she met while climbing Ben Nevis.

 Photography

-Catherine has called herself an "enthusiastic amateur photographer" and has taken official portraits of her children, as well as other members of the royal family.
-In 2019 she supported workshops run by the Royal Photographic Society, in partnership with Action for Children, to highlight the effect of photography in expressing thoughts in young people.
-As patron of the Royal Photographic Society she and other photographers took part in an exhibition that marked 75 years since the end of the Holocaust.
-Photos taken by Catherine of the Holocaust survivors were later included in an exhibition at the Imperial War Museum.
-Catherine curated an exhibition of Victorian photography at the National Portrait Gallery with a thematic focus on childhood.
-In May 2020, she launched "Hold Still", a project to capture people's life during lockdown, which received 31,000 submissions.
-In October 2020, the selected portraits were displayed on 112 public sites, including billboards, murals, and posters, across 80 towns and cities.
-The photographs were later published in a book titled Hold Still: A Portrait of Our Nation in 2020, with a foreword written by Catherine, on 7 May 2021.
+Catherine describes herself as an "enthusiastic amateur photographer", and has taken official portraits of her children and other members of the royal family.
+In 2019, she supported workshops run by the Royal Photographic Society and Action for Children, highlighting photography's role in helping young people express their thoughts and experiences.
+As patron of the Royal Photographic Society, she contributed to an exhibition marking 75 years since the end of the Holocaust.
+Her portraits of Holocaust survivors were later displayed at the Imperial War Museum.
+She curated an exhibition of Victorian photography at the National Portrait Gallery with a thematic focus on childhood.

+In May 2020, she launched "Hold Still", a project documenting life during the COVID-19 lockdown, which received 31,000 submissions.
+In October, selected portraits were displayed across 112 public sites in 80 towns and cities.
+The images were later published in the book Hold Still: A Portrait of Our Nation in 2020, with a foreword written by Catherine, on 7 May 2021.